Is There a Dimmer Outlook Ahead for Purple Innovation, Inc.?

 PRPL’s Market Performance

-PRPL stocks went down by -1.64% for the week, with a monthly drop of -22.34% and a quarterly performance of 14.04%, while its annual performance rate touched 110.88%.
-The volatility ratio for the week stands at 8.84% while the volatility levels for the past 30 days are set at 7.21% for Purple Innovation, Inc..
-The simple moving average for the period of the last 20 days is -10.06% for PRPL stocks with a simple moving average of 38.84% for the last 200 days.
+PRPL stocks went up by 36.40% for the week, with a monthly drop of -5.95% and a quarterly performance of 54.96%, while its annual performance rate touched 155.78%.
+The volatility ratio for the week stands at 9.99% while the volatility levels for the past 30 days are set at 7.71% for Purple Innovation, Inc..
+The simple moving average for the period of the last 20 days is 17.51% for PRPL stocks with a simple moving average of 73.55% for the last 200 days.

 Analysts’ Opinion of PRPL